Cyclic homology of algebras of global dimension at most two: Series and Logarithms

-The substitution $(-1)^{k+1}y^k$ for $y$ in the formula will be useful below.
-To get a logarithm we could also have used just $y$ instead.
-The proof of the homomor\-phism law is evident. \sudda{The inverse of $\Log_c$ is given by
+The homomor\-phism law for $\Log_c$ is also evident.
+The substitution $(-1)^{k+1}y^k$ for $y$ in the formula for $\Log_c$ is needed to get (\ref{yz}) and will be useful below.
+However, to get a logarithm we could have used e.g. $y$ instead.
+To prove that $\Log_c$ is an isomorphism, assume $f\in P^{\mathbb Q}$.
+Since $S$ is an isomorphism, it is enough to prove that there is a unique $X$ such that $\Log_c(S(X))=f$.
+Let